 It is usually simple to cut the frenulum.
 There is some controversy about whether some anaesthesia is needed.
 It does cause some pain, but babies seem to settle down quickly, especially if they are breastfed soon after the treatment.

-We recommend that a baby is assessed and treated by an oral surgeon, but some paediatricians may treat it too.
+A baby may be assessed and treated by an oral surgeon, but some paediatricians may treat it too.

 Most children with tongue-tie have no speech problems, but some have articulation problems (difficulty making some sounds clearly).
 Around the age of three, these speech problems may be noticeable, especially with the sounds of l, r, t, d, n, th, sh, and z.
 It may be of value to check with a speech therapist if more than half of a 3 year old child's speech is not understood by people outside of the family.
 There are other reasons why a child may not speak clearly.